adafruit/M.2/README.md

 makerdiary, Particle, and SparkFun boards do not appear to be compatible at this time (see pinouts, links, and datasheets).

+A full pin function comparison in table format can be found in [comparison.md](./comparison.md)

 If a board is missing, release date incorrect, etc. email: <m2@adafruit.com> / or open an issue / pull request.

 ## Google